A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 If you’re able to, set your camera to full manual mode.
 This will allow you to adjust the focus and other settings as needed to properly expose and focus your shots.

 You can always cut out footage, but sometimes it’s not possible to go back and capture more.
 To make sure you have the clips you need, shoot multiple takes of each scene.
-To make sure you don’t miss a moment, try counting down from 5 before you start the action and before you finish recording.
+To make sure you don’t miss a moment, count down from five before you start the action and before you finish recording.

 If you have a slider or steadicam, try including camera movement to your video.
 Even subtle movement from left to right or in and out can add intrigue to your clips.